-For at least the past three decades, creation geologists and paleontologists have analyzed the geologic record in an attempt to determine which layer (or layers) represent the last of those laid down by the global Flood of Noah’s day, and the first of those denoting to the post-Flood period.
+For at least the past three decades, creation geologists and paleontologists have analyzed the geologic record in search of the Flood/post-Flood boundary.
+This boundary is the separation between which layer (or layers) represent the last laid down by the global Flood, and the first layers of the post-Flood period.
 There are currently two leading positions.
-One is that the boundary lies at or around the Cretaceous/Paleogene (K-Pg) boundary , roughly coinciding with the impact of a massive asteroid that hit the earth in the Gulf of Mexico.
-The second suggested boundary roughly coincides with the beginning of the Ice Age .
-Supporters of both sides have proposed various criteria they feel best advocates the boundary’s location.
+One is that the boundary lies at or around the Cretaceous/Paleogene (K-Pg) boundary 1, roughly coinciding with the impact of a massive asteroid that hit the earth in the Gulf of Mexico.
+The second suggested boundary roughly coincides with the beginning of the Ice Age2.
+Supporters of both sides have proposed various criteria they feel best advocates their boundary’s location.

-References Arment, C. 2020.
+- Arment, C. 2020.
 To the Ark, and Back Again?
 Using the Marsupial Fossil Record to Investigate the Post-Flood Boundary.
-Answers Research Journal 13:1–22.
+Answers Research Journal 13:1–22. ↩︎